spzj/full-stack-open/Part 3 - Programming a server with NodeJS and Express/phonebook-backend/README.md

 # Phonebook

-A basic react web phonebook application to add, filter, update, delete persons from a MongoDB server, built with Express.js and Node.js.
+A basic react web phonebook application to Create, Read, Update and Delete (CRUD) persons from a MongoDB server, built with Express.js and Node.js for the backend and tailwindcss for the frontend styling.
+Note that duplicate phone numbers are allowed to be added to the phonebook.
 The app is deployed on Render, and can be tested [here](https://phonebook-backend-1rqy.onrender.com/).
+As the application is hosted on a free service that spins down after 15 minutes of inactivity, it might take a few minutes for the service to spin back up.

 <img src="dist/app.jpg" alt="Phonebook Web Application" width="1200px" height="auto" />